Vysoká škola manažmentu / City University of Seattle programs

 This course is designed to identify the role of human resources; the processes and activities used to strategically formulate and implement human resources objectives, practices, and policies to meet the short- and long-range organizational needs and opportunities; human resources contributions to organizational effectiveness.

-MTH 110 Introduction to Statistics (5 ECTS)
+MATH 110 Introduction to Statistics (5 ECTS)

 An introduction to statistics for anyone who has difficulty with the way statistics is usually presented, or who is simply intimidated by the subject.
 It presumes no statistical background and uses applications to explain statistical concepts without using mathematical symbols and equations.
 The applications range from sports, advertising, and politics to medicine and psychology.
 The course will not teach you how to produce statistics but it will teach you how to understand them.